chriskirchner/CS-Cloud-MobileDev-OAuth/README.md

 ## Overview

-[OAuth 2.0](https://oauth.net/) Server Side flow is implemented to access a user's Google+ account and echoe back proof of the authorization.
+[OAuth 2.0](https://oauth.net/) Server Side flow is implemented to access a user's Google+ account and echo back proof of the authorization.

 ## Link to Assignment